Skip to content

 Which states are best for RV boondocking?

 The public-land West is generally easiest, with abundant BLM and national-forest dispersed camping across Arizona, California, Nevada, New Mexico, Utah, Idaho, Montana, Wyoming, Oregon, and Washington, plus Alaska in summer.
 Private-land states like Texas and Florida still have good options, but they center on national forests and permit-based public land rather than open roadside camping.
+This index covers all 50 states so you can see where your state falls on that spectrum before you plan.

 Do boondocking rules vary by state?